gilch/hissp/docs/lissp_quickstart.rst

    ;;; linked-list emulation

-   ;; These really could be functions, but their expansion is small.
+   ;; These really could be functions, but their expansion is small enough to inline.

    (car "abcd")                           ;'a'
    (cdr "abcd")                           ;'bcd'